johnko/doc/disaster-recovery/plan-policy.md

 ###4.3 Plans must be Updated

-Review all plans annually so changes in the <Company>’s situation can be incorporated.
+Review all plans annually so changes in the [Company Name]’s situation can be incorporated.

 ##5.0 Enforcement